tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week1.md

 ## Monday

 This is a short lecture day.
-Much of the day will be taken up by administrative tasks, and there will be no time for mini-assignments in the middle of lecture.
+Much of the day will be taken up by administrative tasks.

 #### Lecture